Division of Global and Inter-cultural Studies

 Those who have completed the courses have learned how to research and view particular issues of globalization, and serve the international community in many roles as individuals with excellent judgment, originality, and creativity.
 The international working community includes local authorities, government institutions, international projects presented by NGO/NPOs, international or research departments of private companies.

-Purpose of Education and Research at the Division of Global and Inter-cultural Studies
+Human Development Goal of the Division of Global and Inter-cultural Studies

 Division of Global and Inter-cultural Studies Organization Chart